Tiny Kline: Marriage to Otto Kline

 In 1914, Kline moved on to perform in the Ringling Bros. and Barnum & Bailey Circus as Tiny Duchée.
 There, she met and later married rodeo trick rider Otto Kreinbrink (stage name Otto Kline).
 In April 1915 he fractured his skull during a performance at Madison Square Garden and died of injuries.
 After her husband's death, she began to use the name Tiny Kline.
 In 1917, on the second anniversary of Otto's death, Kline performed in the Roman standing race at the same venue, stating "we circus people have to learn to hide our sorrows under many bright colors.
 Otto has been dead two years, but I haven't found anything in life to take his place.
 That is why I wanted to learn to ride.
 I thought it might take me back to where he is."

 Iron Jaw

-Circus Queen and Tinker Bell: The Memoir of Tiny Kline, edited by professor Janet M. Davis, details Kline's beginnings with iron jaw after the performer "incurred the wrath of her sometimes friend Lillian Leitzel" who was angry when Kline performed on the rings in 1919.
-Kline began years of training for iron jaw performance and eventually perfected her "slide for life" act, in which she would slide down a wire, typically from tall buildings or structure, by her teeth.
+In 1919, Kline began years of training for the iron jaw performance, after incurring fellow performer Lillian Leitzel grew angry at her for performing on the still rings, Leitzel's specialty.
+Kline eventually perfected her signature "slide for life" act, in which she would slide down a wire, typically from tall buildings or structure, by her teeth.
 One of her most notable slides for life occurred in 1932 when Kline slid from the top of the Hotel Edison to the roof of the Prospect Theatre in New York City's famed Times Square, a distance of more than 200 yards at a height of 27 stories.
-Footage of the entire slide is available, and includes Kline saying "At last, I found a safe way to cross Times Square.
-I'm saying hello to Broadway!"
 Kline was arrested after the spectacle and charged with disorderly conduct.
-The slide for life became Kline's signature act.